ToucanToco/toucan-connectors/doc/connectors/google_sheets_2.md

 The `baseroute` is fixed and is 'https://sheets.googleapis.com/v4/spreadsheets/'.

 The `secrets` dictionary contains the `access_token` and a `refresh_token` (if there is one).
 Though `secrets` is optional during the initial creation of the connector, it is necessary for when the user wants to make requests to the connector.
 If there is no `access_token`, an Exception is thrown.

+The `auth_flow_id` property is like an identifier that is used to identify the secrets associated with the connector.

 ```coffee